SebastianS02/LeetCode_Solutions/README.md

 *    Comments at the top of the file contain the problem.
 It explains what the program should do, and may also contain some examples.

-*    If there are any functions/classes used for the problem, they will be located above the main function, with comments beneath them explaining their functionality.
+*    If there are any functions/classes used for the problem (for example, certain linked list problems will have their own function), they will be located above the main function, with comments beneath them explaining their functionality.

 *    All of the code for the program will follow, including parameters.